-All relevant staff involved in the prescribing, dispensing, or administering of BREYANZI are trained on BREYANZI REMS requirements, and must successfully complete the Knowledge Assessment and submit it to the REMS Program.
+All relevant staff involved in the prescribing, dispensing, or administering of BREYANZI are trained on the BREYANZI REMS requirements, and must successfully complete the Knowledge Assessment and submit it to the REMS Program.

 Hospital and Associated Clinic Enrollment Instructions

-To become certified to infuse BREYANZI, hospitals and associated clinics must designate an authorized representative (AR) to complete REMS requirements and enroll in BREYANZI REMS.
+To become certified to infuse BREYANZI, hospitals and their associated clinic(s) must designate an authorized representative (AR) to complete REMS requirements and enroll in the BREYANZI REMS.
 The AR must:

-Complete the BREYANZI REMS Live Training (live in-person, via webcast, or online), which includes review of:
+Complete the BREYANZI REMS Training Program (live in-person, via webcast, or online), which includes review of:

-Ensure all relevant staff involved in prescribing, dispensing, or administering of BREYANZI are trained on the REMS requirements and successfully complete the BREYANZI REMS Knowledge Assessment, and maintain records of staff training.
+Ensure all relevant staff involved in prescribing, dispensing, or administering of BREYANZI are trained on the REMS requirements using the Training Program, and successfully complete and submit the Knowledge Assessment, and records are maintained of staff training.

-Dispense BREYANZI only after verifying a minimum of 2 doses of tocilizumab are available on-site for each patient and ready for immediate administration (within 2 hours).
+Dispense BREYANZI only after verifying a minimum of 2 doses of tocilizumab are available on-site for each patient and ready for immediate administration (within 2 hours of infusion).

-Ensure that, if the hospital and its associated clinics designate a replacement AR, the replacement AR must take the BREYANZI REMS Live Training Program (in-person or via live webcast), complete the BREYANZI REMS Knowledge Assessment, and complete/submit a new BREYANZI REMS Enrollment Form.
+Ensure that when the hospital and its associated clinic(s) designate an AR, the AR must complete the Training Program, successfully complete the Knowledge Assessment, and complete and submit a new Hospital Enrollment Form.

-BREYANZI is a CD19-directed genetically modified autologous T cell immunotherapy indicated for the treatment of adult patients with relapsed or refractory (R/R) large B-cell lymphoma, after two or more lines of systemic therapy, including diffuse large B-cell lymphoma (DLBCL) not otherwise specified (including DLBCL arising from indolent lymphoma), high-grade B‑cell lymphoma, primary mediastinal large B-cell lymphoma, and follicular lymphoma grade 3B.
+BREYANZI is a CD19-directed genetically modified autologous T cell immunotherapy indicated for the treatment of adult patients with large B-cell lymphoma (LBCL), including diffuse large B-cell lymphoma (DLBCL) not otherwise specified (including DLBCL arising from indolent lymphoma), high-grade B-cell lymphoma, primary mediastinal large B-cell lymphoma, and follicular lymphoma grade 3B, who have: